 Special rules apply if one or both of the properties is leasehold and the lease runs for less then 60 years.

-This relief was introduced from 6 April 2008 and the lifetime limit was increased to £10 million with effect from 6 April 2011.
+This relief was introduced from 6 April 2008 and the lifetime limit was decreased to £1million on disposals made on or after 11 March 2020.